 *Aggrenox (aspirin plus dipryridamole)

-- You will also need to use a medication to clean out your bowels (also known as a bowel prep) as written below.
-This medication is called polyethylene glycol (i.e.NuLytely, PEG), and you will need to get this from your pharmacy with the prescription given to you by your physician’s office.
+- You will also need to use a solution to clean out your bowels (also known as a bowel preparation).
+The instructions are given below.
+This solution is called polyethylene glycol (PEG).
+You will need to get this from your pharmacy with a prescription given to you by your physician's office.

 - Do not take herbal supplements for one (1) week prior to your procedure as some of these products may increase your risk of bleeding.

-- If you are unsure whether or not to continue taking your medications prior to your balloon procedure, please ask the health care provider that ordered your test.
+- If you are unsure whether or not to continue taking your medications prior to your balloon procedure, please ask the health care provider who ordered your test.